 Tip!: You’ll generally want to ensure that you’ve installed all “critical” type updates or service packs for your current operating system.

-When running on Windows, the following operating system versions are supported:
+When running on Windows, the following operating system versions are supported.
+Minimum support varies, depending on whether you’re installing the 32-bit or 64-bit version of Plex Media Server.

 We have official Plex Media Server releases available for the following Linux Distributions: